Urban Design And Planning | Urban Design Software | Autodesk

 How to buy

-The scope of urban design considers public spaces, buildings (US site), streets, residential areas, landscape and more when planning what a new development or redevelopment could look like for a community.
+The scope of urban design considers public spaces (US Site), buildings (US Site), streets, residential areas, landscape (US Site), and more when planning what a new development or redevelopment could look like for a community.

-Urban design and urban planning work together to maximise a city's space and infrastructure and achieve the needs and goals of the community.
+Urban design and urban planning work together to maximize a city's space and infrastructure and achieve the needs and goals of the community.

 Urban planning and urban design typically share a common objective of shaping functional and resilient urban spaces, though they approach the task from different perspectives and at different scales.

-Urban planners are responsible for planning large-scale residential, commercial and industrial areas.
+Urban planners are responsible for planning large-scale residential (US Site), commercial, and industrial areas.
 They also establish policies and regulations for a city, helping put building codes and plans for long-term land use in place that will further guide designers and architects.

 In short, urban planning takes place at a more strategic level, whereas urban design is more detailed, focused on forming how the planned area will look and function.

-Urban planners and urban designers are working towards creating a city or community that is resilient, sustainable, and attractive to residents, workers, visitors, and businesses.
+Urban planners and urban designers are working toward creating a city or community that is resilient, sustainable, and attractive to residents, workers, visitors, and businesses.

 Coherent planning and design of cities and urban spaces shapes ways residents interact with and experience their surroundings.
 Below are some areas that these practices can influence: